-The submarine was SS Plaice (SS-390) which was unaware of the downed crew but had spotted the boat with their periscope and had closed to investigate.
+The submarine was USS Plaice (SS-390) which was unaware of the downed crew but had spotted the boat with their periscope and had closed to investigate.
 Watching the vessel through their binoculars, the crew incorrectly believed they might be an enemy vessel as no one aboard was signaling them.
 As the boat began motoring towards them, the submarine fired three warning shots from the 40mm Bofors deck gun.
 The crew frantically fired flares while Masterson waved a yellow tarp.

 Spotting the "Goodyear" logo on the yellow tarp, the submarine crew realized they were friendly and rescued the downed crew.
 Immediately, Prunty was given morphine and went to the sick bay.
 Before departing, the submarine crew sank the Higgins boat with gunfire.

-Afterwards, SS Plaice (SS-390) radioed for them to be picked up.
+Afterwards, USS Plaice (SS-390) radioed for them to be picked up.
 On August 12, 1945 in the morning, a g PBM Mariner landed next to the submarine to fly the crew back to its seaplane tender off Okinawa.
 Finally, a PT-Boat transported them to Ie Shima completing their rescue.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|